Trams in Perth: Electric trams

 Over a ten-year period beginning in 1948, all of the lines were gradually replaced by buses.
 The last tram ran on 19 July 1958.

 Rolling stock

 Over the years, a total of 130 trams were operated.
-Early examples were manufactured by J. G. Brill Company, Jackson and Sharp Company and St. Louis Car Company in the United States, with later examples by the WAGR's Midland Railway Workshops.
+Early examples were manufactured by JG Brill Company, Jackson & Sharp and St Louis Car Company in the United States, with later examples by the WAGR's Midland Railway Workshops.

-The trams were originally painted bright red; in 1903 a darker share of red was introduced.
+The trams were originally painted bright red; in 1903 a darker shade of red was introduced.
 This was later replaced by WAGR red with gold lining.
 In 1927, a light grey livery was adopted and then in the 1930s the same cream and green livery as worn by the trolleybuses.

-Some of the trams from the former Perth network are now preserved by the Perth Electric Tramway Society, at its heritage tramway in Whiteman Park, in the outer Perth suburb of Caversham.
+Some of the trams from the former Perth network are now preserved by the Perth Electric Tramway Society, at its heritage tramway in Whiteman Park.

 Patronage

+Future developments

+While Perth's original tram network ceased operations in 1958, recent years have witnessed renewed interest in tram and light rail systems as sustainable urban transport solutions.

+Whiteman Park Tram Extension

+As part of the METRONET Morley–Ellenbrook Line project, the heritage tram line at Whiteman Park is being extended by 1.6 km to connect with the new Whiteman Park Station.
+This extension aims to enhance both tourism and public transport integration, offering a 27-minute train ride between the park and Perth's CBD.
+The project is a collaboration between METRONET and the Perth Electric Tramway Society.

+Trackless Tram

+The City of Stirling has proposed a 7 km trackless tram route along Scarborough Beach Road, connecting Stirling Station and Glendalough Station to Scarborough Beach.
+This initiative, supported by A$2 million in federal funding, aims to alleviate congestion and promote sustainable transport.
+Trackless trams, which operate on rubber tires without tracks, offer the benefits of light rail with reduced infrastructure costs.

+Additionally, Curtin University has proposed a city-wide trackless tram network, with a trial line connecting Burswood Station to St Georges Terrace and a north-south link along Beaufort Street to Morley.

+Light Rail

+The Western Australian Government's Public Transport blueprint includes plans for a Perth Light Rail system, creating an inner orbital route providing high-frequency services between key locations such as the University of Western Australia, Queen Elizabeth II Medical Centre, Canning Bridge, Perth CBD, and Curtin University.
+However, these projects are subject to prioritization and funding decisions by successive governments.

+Infrastructure WA has recommended developing a business case for light rail and/or bus rapid transit as the next stage of major public transport investment in Perth, particularly focusing on the Perth CBD and inner and middle suburbs.